virgesmith/inexmo/README.md

 ## Features

 - Supports [`numpy` arrays](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html) for customised
 "vectorised" operations.
-You can either implement the vector function directly, or write a scalar function and make use of pybind11's auto-vectorisation feature, if appropriate.
+You can either implement the function directly, or write a scalar function and make use of pybind11's auto-vectorisation feature, if appropriate.
 (Parallel library support out of the box may vary, e.g. on a mac, you may need to manually `brew install libomp` for openmp support)
 - Supports arguments by value, reference, and (dumb) pointer, with or without `const` qualifiers
-- Minimal includes by default for performance reasons, can add extra headers as necessary
+- Maps python types to C++ types with overridable defaults, and automatically includes minimal headers for compilation
-- Custom compiler and linker commands can be added
+- Custom macros and extra headers/compiler/linker commands can be added as necessary

 Caveats & points to note:

-- Compiled functions cannot be nested, they must be defined at file scope
+- Support for compiled nested functions, methods, class methods and static methods is currently experimental
 - Functions with conflicting headers or compiler/linker settings must be implemented in separate files
 - Using auto-vectorisation incurs a major performance penalty if the function is called with scalar arguments
 - Auto-vectorisation naively applies operations to